alexreisner/geocoder/README.md

 If you need to expire cached content:

+_Warning: If you are using redis for caching, this method of caching uses .keys to select URLs to expire, with regex processing in ruby to filter geocoder URLs/keys to delete.
+This in a large production environment can cause Redis to lock, and will most likely cause memory issues._

     Geocoder::Lookup.get(Geocoder.config[:lookup]).cache.expire(:all)  # expire cached results for current Lookup Geocoder::Lookup.get(:google).cache.expire("http://...")           # expire cached result for a specific URL Geocoder::Lookup.get(:google).cache.expire(:all)                   # expire cached results for Google Lookup